ha7ilm/rpitx-app-note/README.md

    	git checkout dev
    	make && sudo make install

-Note that it should be already done, if you installed *qtcsdr*.
+Note that it should be already done if you installed *qtcsdr* previously.

 ### Modulate from raw audio file